hkamran80/articles/markdown/articles/2020-06-04-vuetify-dark-mode-toggle.md

 export default new Vuetify({});
 ```

-To set the default state, we have to create a new object in the constructor called `theme`, and inside of that, set a variable called `dark` to `true`.
+To set the default state, we have to create a new object in the constructor called `theme`, and inside that, set a variable called `dark` to `true`.

 ```javascript
 export default new Vuetify({